Fuzzy simplicial sets and their application to geometric data analysis

+In this subsection, we present some empirical simulation results.
+Source code for reproducing them is provided in the Simulations folder of the above referenced github repository.

-\textbf{Visualizations}\\ In Figure \ref{fig:comparisonUMAPandIsumap}, we show some visualizations created with IsUMap (where we set $\rho_i=0$, $\sigma_i=d(x_i,x_{i_k})$ and use classical MDS) and compare them with those produced by UMAP and Isomap (which in this case, for the particular choices made, is just IsUMap with $\sigma_i=1$).\\ Note that the first three rows of Figure \ref{fig:comparisonUMAPandIsumap} show embeddings of low-dimensional manifolds.
-For those, one can observe that IsUMap imposes only a small distortion on the embedding, similar to Isomap, while UMAP significantly distorts the embedding.
+Table \ref{fig:comparisonUMAPandIsumap} is dedicated to low-dimensional manifolds.
+We show some visualizations created with IsUMap (where we use \eqref{eq:localDists}, set $\rho_i=0$, $\sigma_i=d(x_i,x_{i_k})$ and use classical MDS without additional clustering steps) and compare them with those produced by UMAP and Isomap. \\ One can observe that IsUMap imposes only a small distortion on the embedding, similar to Isomap, while UMAP significantly distorts the embedding.
 Particularly interesting is the first row, where we used as input data a hemisphere with a non-uniform data distribution (the top of the hemisphere has a higher density of points).
-One can see that IsUMap can succesfully uniformize the data distribution of the embedding (especially notable when looking at how the area of the green points expanded in the embedding), simply by changing $\sigma_i=1$ (Isomap) to $\sigma_i=d(x_i,x_{i_k})$.
+One can see that IsUMap can succesfully uniformize the data distribution of the embedding (especially notable when looking at how the area of the green points expanded in the embedding), simply by changing $\sigma_i=1$ (the default choice of Isomap) to $\sigma_i=d(x_i,x_{i_k})$.
 While UMAP also shows some uniformization effect, the distortion imposed on the embedding makes it somewhat less pronounced.
-Of course, whether one wants an embedding with uniform distribution depends on the application but in any case IsUMap can deliver whatever option is desired.\\ However, when looking at the fourth row of Figure \ref{fig:comparisonUMAPandIsumap}, where we consider embeddings of the high-dimensional MNIST data set, one can observe that UMAP is much more capable when it comes to clustering high-dimensional data sets.
-In the following, we analyze the observed differences.
+Of course, whether one wants an embedding with uniform distribution depends on the application but in any case IsUMap can deliver whatever option is desired.